vinas94/ModelDeployment/README.md

 ### 5. Combining the DryBeans app and a MySQL database in a Docker-Compose file

 The DryBeans app and the MySQL database can be launched separately.
-However, since they are both parts of essentially the same service it makes sense to launch them together via Docker-Compose.
+However, since they are both parts of essentially the same application it makes sense to launch them together via `docker-compose`.
 This approach also ensures that both containers are on the same network and can talk to one another.

+The `docker-compose` below defines two services.
+The DryBeans app which uses the same image we just created and the MySQL database which is pulled directly from Docker repositories.
+Both of these services also have several environmental variables defined in order to establish the database connection.

 ```
 version: '3.7'